We don't just talk cars ... we teach how to buy them.

 The XRS gets sport-tuned suspension and steering, 18-inch alloy wheels, a leather-wrapped steering wheel, a rear roof spoiler, cruise control, traction control, steering wheel audio controls, an antiskid system and upgraded cloth upholstery.
 In addition, all models can sometimes be found with an optional sunroof and/or in-dash CD changer, while some S and XRS models can be found with options such as navigation, an auto-dimming rearview mirror, a JBL sound system and satellite radio.

-Overall, in our humble opinion, the Matrix is one of the better choices available for those shopping for a hatchback or small wagon thanks to its above average fuel economy, practical versatility and reputation for solid build quality.
-And we can make a number of suggestions to help you save money when buying one.
+Overall, in our humble opinion, the Matrix is one of the better older choices available for those shopping for a hatchback or small wagon thanks to its above average fuel economy, practical versatility and reputation for solid build quality.

-There are actually several different ways to buy a used Matrix at the lowest price, and even at wholesale.
-You can click on the links to each of the following methods to get the specific instructions.
+There are actually several different ways to buy a used Matrix the lowest price, and even at wholesale.

-Also ... for those of you who might be interested in a brand new Toyota Matrix, if the price was crazy good, here's info on exactly How To Get The Best Price On A New Matrix.
+And for those of you who might be interested in a brand new Toyota, or some other vehicle, if the price was crazy good, here's info on exactly how to get the best price on any new car.
 This works just phenomenally well.